lowercase-app/learn/docs/guide/slides.md

+---
+description: "Easily turn your notes document into a slide presentation.
+A document becomes a slide presentation when one or more slide content items are in the document.
+When published, only the content contained in the slide blocks is part of the presentation."
+image: create-slides.png
+tags:
+  - slideshow
+  - presentation
+  - slides
+---

 # Creating slide presentations

 A document becomes a slide presentation when one or more slide content items are in the document.
 When published, only the content contained in the slide blocks is part of the presentation.